Edit this page

 The --clean

-flag will delete any existing native directories before generating.
+option deletes any existing native directories before generating.
+Re-running npx expo prebuild

 without the --clean

-flag is the safest way to use the prebuild command and it is generally recommended in most cases.
+option is the safest way to use the prebuild command and is generally recommended in most cases.

 .

 There are cases where developers may want to swap between workflows often.
-For example, you may want to build custom functionality natively in Xcode and Android Studio, and then move that functionality into local config plugins.
+For example, you may want to build custom functionality natively in Android Studio and Xcode, and then move that functionality into local config plugins.

 .
 You can change the template used by passing --template /path/to/template.tgz